tmieno2/ML-Economist/things_to_cover.md

 ## Python packages
 + scikitlearn

+## Extensions

++ Fixed effects
++ nonlinearity of the impact

+## MC experiments

 + Simple linear regression to introduce Loss function and K-nearest neighbor
 + GAM
++ MC simulations to check how well CV works in picking the best model
++ Non-parametric model is worse than a parametric model when the parametric model is specified correctly.
 + MC: How does predictive ML perform under endogeneity problem
-+ Non-parametric model is worse than a parametric model when the parametric model is specified correctly.
-+ MC simulations to check how well CV works in picking the best model

-## MC experiments

-+ what happens to DML when $\eta$ and $\varepsilon$ are not orthogonal
++ What happens to DML when $\eta$ and $\varepsilon$ are not orthogonal
++ What happen if you over-fit the first stage of DML?

 # Resources